Twin City Rapid Transit Company: Legacy to 21st century rail

-In the 1970s, the bus lines (some of which still trace former horse-drawn buggy paths) were shifted to a partially publicly funded operation overseen by the Metropolitan Council.
+In the 1970s, the bus lines (some of which still trace former horse-drawn carriage paths) were shifted to a partially publicly funded operation overseen by the Metropolitan Council.
 All regional transportation for the metropolitan area was soon overseen by the Met Council's transit agency which would take on the name Metro Transit.
 Twenty years after rails disappeared from Twin Cities streets, politicians and planners began proposing new light rail systems.
 Congestion was bad enough in 1972 that there were proposals to build new subways or people movers, but excessively high costs prevented any of the projects from getting anywhere until the end of the century.
 The University of Minnesota did a fair amount of research on personal rapid transit (PRT) systems and has held a number of patents on the idea.

 Rail transport returned to the Twin Cities with the construction of the Blue Line, which began operations in 2004.
-A proposal for a heritage streetcar line running east-west through the city, possibly including PCC cars once owned by TCRT, has been examined.
+A proposal for a heritage streetcar line running east–west through the city, possibly including PCC cars once owned by TCRT, has been examined.
 A Northstar commuter rail line, tracing U.S. Highway 10 northwest out of Minneapolis, opened in 2009.
 A connection between both of the twin cities, called the Green Line, opened on June 14, 2014.
 Light rail west from Minneapolis to the southwest suburbs is being constructed as of 2020.
 Other proposals have included adding both a commuter connection to the complete North and Southeast of downtown Saint Paul.
 A light rail alignment to the Southwest of downtown Saint Paul has been previously discussed, but dismissed due to the expectation of low ridership.